4 – 7 June 2020

 Dumbarton Festival Postponed

-Due to the constantly evolving COVID-19 outbreak, we have decided to postpone Dumbarton Festival – River Town.
-We are extremely grateful to everyone who worked with us on the festival so far, including funders and sponsors, and we hope to bring back our packed programme in 2021.
+Due to the constantly evolving COVID-19 outbreak, we have decided to postpone Dumbarton Festival – River Town until further notice.
+We are extremely grateful to everyone who worked with us on the festival so far, including funders and sponsors, and we hope to bring back our packed programme in the future.

 FULL PROGRAMME TO BE ANNOUNCED